Constitution and Bylaws of the Building Officials Association of Texas

 SECTION 1.
 The annual dues are due and payable January 1st of each year.
 In order to have voting rights, a member must be in good standing prior to the meeting.
 The Board of Directors shall set the dues for the association.

-All expenditures from the association funds shall be verified by the Board of Directors and paid by funds held on behalf of B.O.A.T. by TML if needed, the establishing of the association’s bank account shall be the responsibility of the Vice President with the approval of the Board of Directors and the account shall be placed in the State of Texas.
+SECTION 2.
+All expenditures from the association funds shall be verified by the Board of Directors and paid by funds held on behalf of B.O.A.T. by TML with the approval of the Board of Directors and the account shall be placed in the State of Texas.

 ARTICLE IV – AMENDMENTS